mui/material-ui/pages/api/list-item-icon.md

 ---
 filename: /packages/material-ui/src/ListItemIcon/ListItemIcon.js
+title: API of ListItemIcon
 ---

 <!--- This documentation is automatically generated, do not try to edit it. -->

 # ListItemIcon

+<p class="description">The API documentation of the ListItemIcon React component.</p>

 A simple wrapper to apply `List` styles to an `Icon` or `SvgIcon`.